TickleThePanda/carpe-dm/src/plans/unbound.md

 > The stones making up the doorway turn to a bright light.
 The light
 > fades, revealing a short passage into the tower.
 The passage leads to
-> a brightly lit landing; glass half-bowls filled with flame on the
+> a brightly lit landing; glass half–bowls filled with flame on the
 > walls.
 From here, stairs spiral upwards, starting on your right.
 > Apart from this, the landing is empty.

 The passage stays open after everybody walks in.

-The stairway follows up and around, eventually reaching a landing with a door on the left - facing the centre of the tower.
+The stairway follows up and around, eventually reaching a landing with a door on the left — facing the centre of the tower.

 The lamps are made with *Continual Flame*.